 One of the most impressive qualities of the Xbox is its realistic environments.
 For example, characters cast shadows on each other, making for some pretty realistic scenes.

 The momentum of the PS2 might be too much for the Xbox to overcome -- but then again, in 1995, no one thought that Sony would surpass Nintendo in popularity.

-For more information on Xbox, other game consoles and related topics, check out the links on the next page.
+For more information on Xbox, other game consoles and related topics, check out the links below.